Kenshiro-28/MAGI/README.md

 The agents are organized following a military structure.
 The Captain receives the user's prompt, analyzes it, and issues orders to each Soldier.

-The Captain will evaluate each Soldier's response and will provide additional guidance when necessary.
+The Captain will evaluate each Soldier's response and provide additional guidance when necessary.

 Each agent has its own memory and remembers the ongoing conversation.